 Finally!
 NEW Russian Movies with English Subtitles.
-Posted by Jenya on May 28, 2014 in Arts and crafts, Culture, language, Russian life, Russian movies
+Posted by Jenya on May 28, 2014 in Culture, language, Russian life

 I believe this post is long overdue 🙂 .
 I have been planning to put together a list of new subtitled Russian movies for a while now.
 Those of you who already made the attempt to find some online on your own probably came across the same challenge I did – the selection of NEWER subtitled movies is hard to come by.
 I have spent some time searching and was able to come up with about 10 solid newer Russian movies that are worth watching.